 10. Columbia Spotted Frog

-Amphibians such as frogs are very vulnerable to desiccation and require moist conditions to reproduce.
-They are among the worst-hit species under climate change.
+Amphibians such as frogs are vulnerable to desiccation and require moist conditions to reproduce.
+They are thus at risk from climate change.
 Decreasing water bodies in Yellowstone National Park, for example, is driving declines in the Columbia Spotted Frog (Rana Luteiventris) population.
 Climate change is also causing the rapid spread of the deadly chytrid fungus Batrachochytrium Dendrobatidis, which is endangering amphibians worldwide.

 Picture credit: Forest Service Northern Region (USA) (Wiki Commons)